TheOdinProject/curriculum/nodeJS/express/controllers.md

 The naming conventions for these controllers are usually based on the route they will be attached to e.g. `GET` route -> `getSomething`, `POST` route -> `createSomething`, `DELETE` route -> `deleteSomething`, etc. Nonetheless, there is no fixed rule since Express is not opinionated.
 It will always be based on you or someone else's conventions, and the requirements of the function.

+Let's define our first controller!
+Create a folder called `controllers` at the root of your Express project.
+Then create a `userController.js` file within it:

 ```javascript
 // user controller file - controllers/userController.js